confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-08-26 18:47:26,809] INFO Started NetworkTrafficServerConnector@26d96e5{HTTP/1.1}{0.0.0.0:9021} (org.eclipse.jetty.server.NetworkTrafficServerConnector)
     [2016-08-26 18:47:26,811] INFO Started @5211ms (org.eclipse.jetty.server.Server)

-  To see the Control Center UI, open the link http://<ip-of-docker-host>:9021 in your browser.
-The Docker Host IP is displayed with the command ``docker-machine ip confluent``.
+  To see the Control Center UI, open the link http://localhost:9021 in your browser.

+  If you are running Docker Machine, the UI will be running at http://<docker-host-ip>:9021 where the Docker Host IP is the address displayed by running the command ``docker-machine ip confluent``.
 If your Docker daemon is running on a remote machine (such as an AWS EC2 instance), you'll need to allow TCP access to that instance on port 9021.
 This is done in AWS by adding a "Custom TCP Rule" to the instance's security group; the rule should all access to port 9021 from any source IP.

   Initially, the Stream Monitoring UI will have no data.